daughpane/guia_backend/README.md

     - open the cloned repository in VSCode and open the terminal

    - input `guia\Scripts\activate.bat` to activate vm

-   `django-admin --version`
+   - verify django version `django-admin --version`

       > should be version 5.0.1

 **4. Run**
 - input `python manage.py runserver` in the terminal to run the server